 And they all don’t have to recompile the code and you also don’t have to jump through any hoops, like on now.

 I’m going to copy the output from that stage to that stage.
 No, the build cache just takes care of it.
 Everything just comes from the cache except the things that you haven’t run yet.

 Which saves a huge amount of time.
 So, all of these things are not really handled by the Takari life cycle plugin.
 So, it is probably an improvement over vanilla Maven.
 We might be able to make it cacheable.

 And you know make it even better.
 So yeah, it’s kind of orthogonal I would say.

 Oh, that’s just big questions if you have Thanks also.

 Let me go to the last slide.

 So, we’ll send everybody the video of the recording.
 For those that weren’t able to watch it or want to share it with somebody else.
-Like I said, if you want to have a personal demo you can also get in touch with us and we’ll do live training on using Gradle Enterprise for Maven in March timeframe.
+Like I said, if you want to have a personal demo you can also get in touch with us and we’ll do live training on using Develocity for Maven in March timeframe.
 You can sign up and we’ll go into more detail to show you how we enable the extension by then and place.
 We’ll be out.
 Yeah 2019 0.1 and how you configured to cache.
 Like we didn’t show any kind of configuration before I show you how you do custom values all those things and how you work with the data that will all be covered and in that training.
 Yeah So that was it from our side.